Henry Anstey LLB TEP

 Henry gained an LLB at Guildhall University in London.
 He then attended the College of Law in London and qualified as a solicitor in 1992.
 Henry is a member of the Society of Trusts and Estate Practitioners, a member of the Law Society Probate Section and a member of Solicitors for the Elderly.
 He is also an Associate Member of the Institute of Legacy Management.

-In 2017, Henry became a Leading Individual and is recommended by the Legal 500 in his areas of expertise:
+In 2018, Henry, continued to be a Leading Individual and is recommended by the Legal 500 in his areas of expertise: